any-docs/css/content/guides/text/wrapping_breaking_text/index.md

 ## Breaking long words

-If the box needs to be a fixed size, or you are keen to ensure that long words can't overflow, then the {{cssxref("overflow-wrap")}} property can help.
+If the box needs to be a fixed size, or you are keen to ensure that long words can't overflow, then the `overflow-wrap` property can help.
 This property will break a word once it is too long to fit on a line by itself.

 ```html live-sample___overflow-wrap
 <div class="box">